nlp-unibo/mamkit/docsrc/source/index.rst

 Contribute
 ===============================================

-Feel free to submit a merge request!
+Feel free to submit a pull request!
+We welcome new datasets, models, and any other contribution that can improve the toolkit!

 MAMKit is meant to be a community project :)